DuyguGoksu/BrainstationCapstoneProject/README.md

 **`unique_cwc:`** Count of unique content words in each lyric, calculated using the spaCy package. - dropped for now, might add this back

-In the cleaned lyrics dataframe, I added this column which I will keep after merging with the main dataset.
+In the cleaned lyrics dataframe, I added the following column which I will keep after merging with the main dataset.
 (I also created a token_count column, which I might change).

 **`language:`** Abbreviation for the dominant language in the lyrics of a given track.